Legal Separation Attorney

 To protect your legal and financial interests, you should consult with a qualified divorce attorney at the outset of what is generally a very difficult time.

-Shelton-based attorney Carmina (Tessitore) Hirsch, named a “Super Lawyers Connecticut Rising Star”, represents clients in the Fairfield County and New Haven County divorce and family courts.
+Shelton-based attorney Carmina (Tessitore) Hirsch, named a “Super Lawyers Connecticut Rising Star”, consistently since 2014, represents clients in the upper Fairfield County and New Haven County divorce and family courts.
 She can help you identify what is in your best interests when drafting a legal separation agreement that will pass muster with the Court.
 If she agrees to take your case, she will remain at your side as your advocate throughout the legal separation process to defend and pursue your rights and protect your relationship with your children.